 Our Facility in Colorado

-We’re a modern 64-bed, private room, inpatient facility in Loveland, Colorado with cutting edge medical technology and a strong reputation for clinical excellence and healthcare quality.
+We’re a modern 64-bed inpatient facility in Loveland, Colorado, with leading-edge medical technology and a strong reputation for clinical excellence and healthcare quality.

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED, AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.